jankkosinski/react-js-basic-setup/README.md

 # react-js-webpack-template

-Basic React JS template with Webpack and Babel.
+Basic and simple React JS template with Webpack and Babel.